-My transfer to Allahabad HC by collegium in 2018 was done to harass me, says outgoing chief justice
+I was transferred to Allahabad HC with ill intentions, says outgoing Allahabad chief justice

 Pritinker Diwaker thanked Chief Justice DY Chandrachud for ‘rectifying the injustice’ done to him.